beginning of content

 Here are some tips for preventing motion sickness:

-If you are travelling by sea, after a few days of exposure to the motion you will likely adapt and get used to it.
+If you are travelling by sea, after a couple of days of exposure to the motion you will likely adapt and get used to it.

 Resources and support